 Both the Evolve LFP and Evolve ESS have a power rating of 5 kilowatts (kW).
 This falls in line with industry standards.

 If you’re looking to run power-hungry appliances, like an air conditioning system, a power rating of 5 kW probably won’t cut it.
 Instead, you might want to lean towards a more powerful battery like the Kohler Power Reserve or the LG Chem RESU Prime.

-A battery’s round-trip efficiency rating is a measure of how much of the electricity that is sent to the battery actually gets used by your home (some of the electricity that is sent to the battery is used to actually complete the storage process, while some of it is lost to heat).
+A battery’s round-trip efficiency rating is a measure of how much of the electricity that is sent to the battery actually can be used by your home (some of the electricity that is sent to the battery is used to actually complete the storage process, while some of it is lost to heat).

-You want a battery with a high efficiency rating because that means more of the electricity your panels produce is actually able to power your appliances.
+You want a battery with a high-efficiency rating because that means more of the electricity your panels produce is actually able to power your appliances.
 Eguana’s LFP battery has an efficiency rating of 85.7% while the ESS comes with an efficiency rating of 86.8%.

 The biggest difference between the Evolve LFP and the Evolve ESS models is their chemistry.